dplloyd/website_blogdown/content/authors/admin/_index.md

     institution: The University of Edinburgh
     year: 2015
   - course: MPhys in Physics
-    institution: Massachusetts Institute of Technology
+    institution: The University of Edinburgh
     year: 2010
 email: "diarmuid.lloyd@gmail.com"
 interests: